VadimKroytor/Backend-Services/README.md

 input) are outlined in the respective file.

 #### resources_and_libraries
 -> contains the external resources required to run several programs.
+These external resources were put in .gitignore for the sake of following best practice.
+As such, the database many programs in this repository use was the only resource stored in this folder.
+Apache Tomcat Version 9.0.8 and Apache Derby 10.14.2.0 were downloaded and used for these repo programs.
-Please note that this directory must be located in the home directory if you so choose to run these repository programs.
+Please note that this directory must be located in the home directory if you so choose to run these repository programs (due to the nature of the programs hard-coded directory access).

 #### TCP-Programs Information
 -> This directory contains services implemented in Java over TCP.
 TCP is a part of the protocol